Pricing Enterprise Docs Agent Skills Learn

 • Projects are auto-created (no project-id needed)

-• User-scoped API keys (one key for all projects)
+• Organization-scoped API keys (one key for all projects in your organization)

 Next Steps